 SI.
-No. Type of Refund Declaration/Statement/Underta king/ Certificates to be filled online Supporting documents to be additionally uploaded Undertaking in relation to sections 16(2)(c) and section 42(2) Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise 5 unutilized on Declaration under second and third proviso to section 54(3) Copy of GSTR-2A of the relevant period account of accumulation due to inverted tax 54(3)(ii) Statement of invoices (Annexure-B) structure Undertaking in relation to Self-certified copies of invoices entered in Annexure-B whose details are not found in GSTR-2A of the relevant period Statement 1 under rule 89(5) Statement 1A under rule 89(2)(h) Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise 6 Statement 5(B) under rule 89(2)(g) Documents required under Notification No. 49/2017-Central Tax dated 18.10.2017 and Circular No. 14/14/2017-GST dated 06.11.2017 Declaration under rule 89(2)(g) Undertaking in relation to sections 16(2)(c) and section 42(2)
+No. Type of Refund Declaration/Statement/Underta king/ Certificates to be filled online Supporting documents to be additionally uploaded Undertaking in relation to sections 16(2)(c) and section 42(2) Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise 5 unutilized on Declaration under second and third proviso to section 54(3) Copy of GSTR-2A of the relevant period account of accumulation due to inverted tax 54(3)(ii) Statement of invoices (Annexure-B) structure Self-certified copies of invoices entered in Annexure-B whose details are not found in GSTR-2A of the relevant period Statement 1 under rule 89(5) Statement 1A under rule 89(2)(h) Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise 6 Statement 5(B) under rule 89(2)(g) Documents required under Notification No. 49/2017-Central Tax dated 18.10.2017 and Circular No. 14/14/2017-GST dated 06.11.2017 Declaration under rule 89(2)(g) Undertaking in relation to sections 16(2)(c) and section 42(2)

 SI.
-No. Type of Refund Declaration/Statement/Underta king/ Certificates to be filled online Supporting documents to be additionally uploaded Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise 7 recipient of tax paid on deemed Statement 5(B) under rule 89(2)(g) Documents required under Circular No. 14/14/2017-GST dated 06.11.2017 export supplies Declaration under rule 89(2)(g) Undertaking in relation to sections 16(2)(c) and section 42(2) Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise 8 Statement 7 under rule 89(2)(k) payment of tax Undertaking in relation to sections 16(2)(c) and section 42(2) Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise 9 Statement 6 under rule 89(2)(j) paid on intra-state supply which is subsequently held to be an inter- state supply and vice versa IOHUGHAKINU III IGIANOH IO 10 Refund on Undertaking in relation to Reference number of the order
+No. Type of Refund Declaration/Statement/Underta king/ Certificates to be filled online Supporting documents to be additionally uploaded Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise 7 recipient of tax paid on deemed ' ' Documents required under Circular No. 14/14/2017-GST dated 06.11.2017 export supplies Declaration under rule 89(2)(g) Undertaking in relation to sections 16(2)(c) and section 42(2) Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise 8 Refund of excess Statement 7 under rule 89(2)(k) payment of tax Undertaking in relation to sections 16(2)(c) and section 42(2) Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise 9 Refund of tax Statement 6 under rule 89(2)(j) paid on intra-state supply which is subsequently held to be an inter- state supply and vice versa Leactions $16(2)(a)$ and soction

 SI.
-No. Type of Refund Declaration/Statement/Underta king/ Certificates to be filled online Supporting documents to be additionally uploaded assessment / provisional sections 16(2)(c) and section 42(2) and a copy of the Assessment / Provisional Assessment / Appeal / Any Other Order assessment / appeal / any other order 03(2)(1) 11 allibuilt claimed does payment of pre- deposit made earlier for which refund is being 11 Undertaking in relation to sections 16(2)(c) and section 42(2) reason Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise
+No. Type of Refund Declaration/Statement/Underta king/ Certificates to be filled online Supporting documents to be additionally uploaded 10 account of Reference number of the order and a copy of the Assessment / Provisional Assessment / Appeal / Any Other Order assessment / appeal / any other order 89(2)(I) if amount claimed does Reference number/proof of payment of pre- deposit made earlier for which refund is being claimed 11 Undertaking in relation to sections 16(2)(c) and section 42(2) reason Self-declaration under rule 89(2)(I) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise